KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 4. Can the Transformer model achieve 90%< accuracy on the PhysioNet 2017 challenge?

 ##### Research questions new:

-1. How to design and improve the Transformer architecture to enable transfer learning/fine-tuning for different ECG tasks and datasets monitored with different systems/number of leads/sample rates/durations/noise filters with the focus on AF related beat classification? (new)
+1. How to design and improve the Transformer architecture to enable transfer learning or fine-tuning for different ECG tasks and datasets monitored through different systems, number of leads, sample rates, durations and noise filters, with the focus on AF related beat classification? (new)

 2. How to design the encoding layer of the Transformer model for ECG AF classification and how does the Transformer perform compared to a Transformer trained on extracted features from the signal? (reformulated)